tannerbohn/tannerbohn.github.io/ideas.markdown

         - for large texts, can probably use simple method and represent sentences with histogram
     - how does word sound relate to sentiment? can you predict the sentiment of an arbitrary word?
     - convert between text and music
+      - usewavenet and train/initialize with musical voices
     - word web
       - improve connection strength algorithm
       - add support for n-grams
     - analyse large list of wiki pages for certain characteristics
       - rate pages by some important sclaes (intelligence, science, politics, etc.)
     - use autoencoder for text summarization
-      - RNN?
+      - ~~RNN?~~
       - what does it mean if a sentence has a large reconstruction error?
   - Images
     - train CNN to find shortest path in some environment/maze -- need to be recurrent?
+    - what space do artistic styles reside in?
+      - correlations between conv. filter activations? (at multiple scales -- and between scales)
       - train NN to learn to create new painting styles
-      - what space do artistic styles reside in?
     - ~~train autoencoder on lots of random chunks from image, and create demo where you can "black out" pieces and have it inpaint~~
     - ~~generate image based on topic (colour, texture, etc.)~~
       - ~~has already been done - neural network mapping sentence/words to image~~
-    - what space do artistic styles reside in?
-      - correlations between conv. filter activations? (at multiple scales -- and between scales)
     - multiscale image generator
       - similar to RL idea, learn multi-scale policies for drawing image
       - convert img to alg (cellular automata) and apply at multiple scales (by increasing resolution?)
   - Neuroscience/Meta
     - how to avoid catastrophic learning?
       - how does the brain do it? store info in both hippocampus and cortex
-      - each neuron or connection has its own learning rate -- older memories change less?x
+      - each neuron or connection has its own learning rate -- older memories change less?
     - evolve strategy for neurons modifying their connections
-    - self-optimizing program/AIc
+    - self-optimizing program/AI
-    - create "learning" optimization algorithm -- ex. genetic algorithm that improves ability to evolve
     - what function would "brain waves" have in an ANN?
       - "communication through synchronization"
       - duing deep sleep, signals sent from hippocampus -> thalamus -> cortex hundreds of times